Robert Wood Johnson Foundation: 1986–2001

 Beginning in 1986, the foundation focused on funding programs for the treatment HIV/AIDS, despite the stigma surrounding the disease.
 It launched the AIDS Health Services Program in 11 communities around the U.S., which aimed to integrate a network of human services agencies for case management and favored community-care models for patients.
 By May 1989, the foundation had given $50 million to care services and prevention campaigns.
 The Ryan White CARE Act was partially modeled on RWJF's program.

-After Dr. Steven A. Schroeder became the foundation's president in 1990, he made substance abuse a major focus of the foundation’s work.
+After Steven A. Schroeder became the foundation's president in 1990, he made substance abuse a major focus of the foundation's work.
 Between 1991 and 2003, the foundation spent approximately $408 million on a variety of tobacco-related programs, including awareness campaigns on smoking cessation and the negative effects of tobacco use.
 The foundation launched Smokeless States in 1993, a program designed to educate local groups about the effects of tobacco and options for regulating tobacco usage.
 By 2007, 31 states and the District of Columbia had adopted the program.
 The foundation's Center for Tobacco-Free Kids was asked to participate as a "disinterested and trustworthy party" in state litigation leading up to the Tobacco Master Settlement Agreement of 1998.

 Apart from substance abuse, the foundation also funded studies on palliative care and worked with researchers to develop the chronic care model.
 In 1989, the organization funded a five-year, $28 million study on palliative care, publishing the results in 1995.
 The Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatment found that most Americans die alone in hospitals while receiving high-cost care and treatment, often against the patient's desires.
 The study led to the formation of several groups by the foundation, including Last Acts, 900 entities that have drafted best practices for palliative care.
 Between 1989 and 2007, the foundation gave more than $148 million for research related to palliative care.
 By 2007, more than 500 hospitals throughout the U.S. had palliative care programs, most of which were created after the foundation and George Soros's Open Society Institute began research and advocacy efforts.